The History of Edible Flowers

-- Dry rose petals in microwave.
-Take a plate and line with paper towel.
+- Dry rose petals in the microwave.
+Take a plate and line with a paper towel.
 Line paper towel with a single layer of rose petals.
 Cover rose petals another sheet of paper towel.
-Microwave on high for 45 second.
+Microwave on high for 45 seconds.
 The petals should be dry.
 If not, microwave additional time to dry.

 - Add 1/4 cup of dried rose petals to saucepan.

 - Pour 1 1/2 cups water into your saucepan.